KobaCemal/EOEPI_for_CB/README.md

 # EOEPI_for_CB
-Codes and beta maps for the study: Eye-Movement-Related Neural Networks in Congenitally Blind
+Codes and beta maps for the study: Neural Networks Associated with Eye Movements in Congenital Blindness